-The majority of our potatoes are sourced from farms within a 30 mile radius of the Kettle Foods factory in Norwich.
+All of our potatoes are sourced from farms in the UK and within an average of 30miles of the Kettle Foods factory in Norwich where supply permits.
 Kettle Foods' Head of Agriculture is responsible for managing the supply chain and part of that role is to ensure that our potato suppliers maintain high ethical and environmentally sustainable practices.
-We only contract with potato suppliers who maintain high standards across all of their practices.
-As testament to this, our suppliers are audited annually as part of the Red Tractor Assurance Scheme which is an organisation that promotes and regulates food quality in England, Wales and Northern Ireland ensuring food is traceable, safe to eat and produced responsibly.
+We only contract with potato suppliers who maintain high standards across all their practices.
+As testament to this, each supplier is contractually obliged to be a member of The Assured Produce Scheme and shall have passed its annual audit with 100% compliance.
+Our supply base and its suppliers are compelled to use seasonal labour each year to manage the seasonal nature of the industry.
+This labour force will be sourced from recognised and approved agencies.
+The agricultural suppliers are audited to the satisfaction of the Red Tractor or Global Gap Audits - this will be internally audited on an annual basis by Kettle Foods to ensure compliance.
+SEDEX Accreditation is the preferred status of Kettle Foods agricultural suppliers.